rashtao/electrolyte/README.md

 identifiers of the components in which `A` is nested and the identifier `A` itself, concatenated using a `.` .
 So in the previous example the namespace of `config` will be `service.config`.

-When IoC tries to create a component, it will try first to create For example:
+When IoC tries to create a component, it will search first for a component having identifier equal to the full namespace.
+In case there are no components registered having that identifier, the IoC will search for a component having identifier equal to the full namespace from the first nested component to the current component, and so on.
+For example:

 ```javascript
 // service1.js